Lydia Jazmine: Partial discography

+The One and Only is a studio album released by Ugandan singer Lydia Jasmine in 2025.
+The album features a blend of Afrobeat, R&B, and contemporary gospel influences, showcasing her versatility as an artist.
+It includes collaborations with several local and international musicians and has been praised for its lyrical depth and production quality.
+The release of The One and Only marked a significant milestone in Lydia Jasmine’s career, further establishing her presence in the East African music scene.

 Other work

 In 2017, Jazmine was selected to participate in "Coke Studio Africa 2017", to represent Uganda, for the second consecutive year.
-This time she was paired with Mozambican songstress Liloca, and assigned to South African music producer Sketchy Bongo.
+This time she was paired with Mozambican singer Liloca, and assigned to South African music producer Sketchy Bongo.
 This annual event, sponsored by Coca-Cola, is a non-competitive music show that brings together diverse musicians on the Continent, to work collaboratively with experienced local and intentional musicians and music producers.